Interested in serving on the Young Alumni Advisory Council?

 The Young Alumni Advisory Council’s goals are:

-- To provide opportunities and events for Young Alumni with programmatic emphasis on social and career development;
+- To provide opportunities and events for Young Alumni with programmatic emphasis on social networking, community service and career development;

 - To foster a spirit of involvement and participation amongst Young Alumni; and

 - To encourage engagement with constituencies across the university and The Association of Former Students that best meet the needs of the Young Alumni population.